Technologicat/unpythonic/README.md

 ### Batteries for itertools

+ - `accul`, `accur`: *accumulate*, a lazy fold that returns a generator yielding intermediate results.
+   - Iteration stops after yielding the final result (what the corresponding fold would have returned).
+   - Multiple input sequences supported; same semantics as in `foldl`, `foldr`.
  - Racket-style `foldl`, `foldr` that support multiple input sequences.
    - Like in Racket, `op(elt, acc)`; general case `op(e1, e2, ..., en, acc)`.
 Note Python's own `functools.reduce` uses the ordering `op(acc, elt)` instead.
    - No sane default for multi-input case, so the initial value for `acc` must be given.
    - One-input versions are provided as `reducel`, `reducer`, with semantics similar to Python's `functools.reduce`, but with the rackety ordering `op(elt, acc)`.
+ - `unpack`: lazy sequence unpacker that works also with infinite iterables.
+   - Allows also peeking without permanently extracting an item.
  - `flatmap`: map a function, that returns a list or tuple, over an iterable and then flatten by one level, concatenating the results into a single tuple.
    - Essentially, ``composel(map(...), flatten1)``; the same thing the bind operator of the List monad does.
  - `mapr`, `zipr`: variants of the builtin `map` and `zip` that first reverse each input sequence.